Sea World San Diego

 Snow World is an area set aside for snow play – with real snow and a sledding area.
 Kids of all ages can play with the snow and have snowball fights, but the sledding area is reserved for kids 12 and under.
 Also, expect to see falling snow along the path to Snow World.

-Otter Show.
-Santa gets held up and can’t deliver the Christmas gifts.
+The Otter Show: Santa gets held up and can’t deliver the Christmas gifts.
 “Biff” fills in for him and finds out that OP makes the naughty list again.
 OP and his accomplices “borrow” the list to make changes.
 The whole team goes looking for the list, but OP sneaks it back to its place – just in time for the gifts deliveries.

 Clyde, Seamore and OP otter have a new story to tell at the Sea Lion and

 We missed the last Christmas Tails show (at 3:15), but I heard from a lot of people – especially with young children – that they loved it.
 The basic storyline is that the dogs, cats and birds threw a big holiday party.